jamulussoftware/jamuluswebsite/wiki/en/Privacy-Statement.md

 ## Jamulus Servers

 When you connect to a Server, either directly or through a Directory, the operator of that Server is responsible for its operation policy, privacy policy, and data use policy.
-While unmodified Servers do not log or store your connection or profile information, some modified Servers may do this; and you should have no expectation of privacy with respect to your profile information or internet address.
+While unmodified Servers do not log or store your connection or profile information, some modified Servers may do this; therefore, you should have no expectation of privacy with respect to your profile information or internet address.

 ## Chat Exchanges